Patriotic Bomb Pop Cupcakes

 Whisk the dry ingredients

-In a glass or stainless bowl, whisk flour, baking powder, baking soda, and salt until evenly combined.
+In a medium bowl, whisk together the flour, baking powder, baking soda, and salt until well combined.

 -